purescript-react/purescript-react-basic/README.md

 [![Build Status](https://travis-ci.org/lumihq/purescript-react-basic.svg?branch=master)](https://travis-ci.org/lumihq/purescript-react-basic)

-This package implements an opinionated set of bindings to the React library, optimizing for the most basic use cases.
+This package implements an opinionated set of bindings over [React](https://reactjs.org), optimizing for correctness and simplifying basic use cases.

 ## Features

 - All React DOM elements and attributes are supported (soon, events are a work in progress).
-- An intuitive API for specifying props - no arrays of key value pairs, just records.
+- An intuitive API for specifying props - simple records, no arrays of key value pairs.
 - Attributes are optional, but type-checked.
 It is a type error to specify `href` as an integer, for example.
+- An action/update pattern for local component state, inspired by [ReasonReact](https://reasonml.github.io/reason-react/).
+- React lifecycles are available, but not in your way when you don't need them.
+- Typeclasses, like `Eq props`, can be used in component definitions.

 ## Getting Started